jermsmit/edgerouter-mac-refresh/README.md

 sudo ./mac-refresh.sh
 ```

-That's it.
-The script is fully menu-driven — no flags required.
+The script is menu-driven.
+No flags, no arguments needed.

 ---

-## What It Does — Step by Step
+## How It Works

-When you run the script, you're greeted with a live status banner and a simple menu:
+On launch, the script displays the current interface state and presents three options:

 ```
 ========================================
-   MAC Address Refresh  —  EdgeRouter X
+   MAC Address Refresh  -  EdgeRouter X
 ========================================
   Interface : eth0
   Current MAC: aa:bb:cc:dd:ee:ff